zmadie/rublox/README.md

 # Getting started

-The gateway to the API is the `Rublox::Client` -- MAKE THIS LINK TO DOCUMENTATION object.
+The gateway to the API is the [Rublox::Client](https://rubydoc.info/gems/rublox/Rublox/Client) object.
 You can initialize it with your _.ROBLOSECURITY_ cookie if you need functionality that needs it.

 ```ruby
 # Without a cookie